0xADE1A1DE/AssemblyLine/tools/README.md

     ```
     --nasm-sib
             In SIB addressing if the index register is esp or rsp then the base and index registers
-            will be swapped.
+            will be swapped (this is enabled by default).
             That is: "lea r15, [rax+rsp]" interpreted as "lea r15, [rsp+rax]" -> 4c 8d 3c 04
-                     "lea r15, [rsp+rsp]" will produce an error
+                     "lea r15, [rsp+rsp]" will produce an error  (base and index cannot be swapped)
-            note: this is because the stack pointer register is not scalable in SIB
     ```

 ### Set SIB to STRICT